z0sun/Deployment6/README.md

 ## Step #3 Jenkins

 Jenkins is our automation maestro, making sure our Banking app's changes get the spotlight swiftly and smoothly.
-A multi-pipeline build lets Jenkins handle multiple tasks or stages, like setting up, testing, and deploying.
+A [multi-pipeline build](https://github.com/z0sun/Deployment6/blob/main/Screen%20Shot%202023-10-30%20at%201.41.51%20AM.png) lets Jenkins handle multiple tasks or stages, like setting up, testing, and deploying or application, and with the help of terraform our [appsetup.sh](https://github.com/z0sun/Deployment6/blob/main/initTerraform/appsetup.sh) script automates the application deployment.
 The [agent](https://github.com/z0sun/Deployment6/blob/main/Screen%20Shot%202023-10-30%20at%201.42.33%20AM.png)on a second instance?
 That's Jenkins' sidekick, taking on heavy-lifting tasks without overburdening the main Jenkins system.
 By using Terraform to spin this up and linking with GitHub, we're ensuring our app updates are automatically tested and deployed.
 [Jenkins Manager/Agent Infrastrature](https://github.com/z0sun/Deployment6/blob/main/defaultTerraform/main.tf)

 ## Step #4 Configure RDS (Amazon Relational Database Service)